siddharthpritam/siddharthpritam.github.io/README.md

 ## Welcome

 I am an assistant professor in the Computer Science group at [Chennai Mathematical Institute](https://www.cmi.ac.in//).
+Currently, I am on leave and spending a semester at the University of Newcastle, NSW, Australia.
 My research interests are to design and analyse efficient algorithms for problems in Geometry and Topology.

 <!-- have co-developed the [edge collapse module](https://gudhi.inria.fr/doc/latest/group__edge__collapse.html) in [Gudhi](https://gudhi.inria.fr/) with Marc
 Glisse.
 The module is the state-of-the-art simplification software to speed-up the computation of persistent homology of a flag filtration. -->

-- Contact: spritam@cmi.ac.in
+- Contact: spritam@cmi.ac.in, siddharth.pritam@newcastle.edu.au
 - Office: GR-6, Ground Floor.
 ## Research Interest
 - Topological Data Analysis.